 On the morrow at the early Mass, a dozen of the younger students made their First Commuplay both in music and acting was excellently done, it would be difficult to select any leading character, but all deserved the praise and applause which was lavishly meted out to them.
 The orchestral accompaniment was especially appreciated, and gave some excellent selections.
-Besides the immediate pleasure of the performance, the play was also a mark of the progress that is being made in that part of the Province, and will go far to increase the reputation and credit of the rising school.
+Besides the immediate pleasure of the performance, the play was also a mark of the Province, and will go far to increase the reputation and credit of the rising school.
 The National Anthem concluded the performance.